dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 ------

 # Fork & Pull Request

+Pull request is a request to have your code pulled into another branch.
+Usually this code comes from a forked repo of the original repo (in which you made some changes)

 * `Fork the repo`
     * fork the repo from the owner's github repo page.
 This will automatically create a forked repo on your personal github
 * `Clone the forked repo` (i.e. the remote repo now hosted on your personal github) so that you can apply the desired changes.
 One way you can do that is: